nikitakesharwani/React-learning-lab/README.md

 4. useParams
    A React Router hook used to access dynamic URL parameters.
 Returns an object of key-value pairs from the current route.

+5. useSelector
+   useSelector is a React-Redux hook that allows you to read data from the Redux store inside your React components.

 # useEffect Cases

 1. If no dependency array => useEffect is called on every render